 Refinishing Terrazzo Floors

 When periodic sealing is needed, use a chemical stripper to remove the existing sealer and any finished coats from the surface.
 Ask your local terrazzo contractor for a suggested chemical stripper to use.
-Also follow the manufacturer’s written instructions on how to apply the chemical stripper.
+Also, follow the manufacturer’s written instructions on how to apply the chemical stripper.

 Once the sealer has been removed, go over the terrazzo surface with a damp mop using clean water.
 Wait until the surface is completely dry before applying the new sealer.

 Use a solvent-based sealer, applying in multiple coats with a microfiber applicator (two coats likely for restroom flooring due to the porosity of the surface).
-Once the sealer is dry, the terrazzo surface will achieve a glossy finish.
+Once the sealer is dry, the terrazzo surface will create a glossy finish.